+Filed by the Registrant [X]

+Filed by a Party other than the Registrant []

+Check th e appropriate box:

+[] P reliminary Proxy Statement

+onfidential, for Use of the Commission Only (as permitted by ale 14a-6(e)(2))

+[X] D efinitive Proxy Statement

+[] D efinitive Additional Materials

+pliciting Material Pursuant to Section 240.14a-11(c) or ection 240.14a-12

+SCHNITZER STEEL INDUSTRIES, INC.

+(Name of Registrant as Specified in its Charter)

+(Na me of Person(s) Filing Proxy Statement if other than the Registrant)

+Payment of Filing Fee (Check the appropriate box):

+[X] N o fee required

+[] F ee computed on table below per Exchange Act Rules 14a-6(i)(1) and 0-11

+1 Title of each class of securities to which transaction applies:

+2

-Filed by the Registrant [X] Filed by a Party other than the Registrant [] Check th e appropriate box: [] P reliminary Proxy Statement confidential, for Use of the Commission Only (as permitted by cule 14a-6(e)(2)) [X] D efinitive Proxy Statement [] D efinitive Additional Materials oliciting Material Pursuant to Section 240.14a-11(c) or ection 240.14a-12 SCHNITZER STEEL INDUSTRIES, INC. (Name of Registrant as Specified in its Charter) (Na me of Person(s) Filing Proxy Statement if other than the Registrant) Payment of Filing Fee (Check the appropriate box): [X] N o fee required [] F ee computed on table below per Exchange Act Rules 14a-6(i)(1) and 0-11 1) Title of each class of securities to which transaction applies: 2 Aggregate number of securities to which transaction applies: 3 Per unit price or other underlying value of transaction computed pursuant to Exchange Act Rule 0-11: Set forth the amount on which the filing fee is calculated and state how it was determined.
-4) Proposed maximum aggregate value of transaction: 5) Total fee paid: [] F ee paid previously with preliminary materials Γ A f theck box if any part of the fee is offset as provided by Exchange act Rule 0-11(a)(2) and identify the filing for which the offsetting ee was paid previously.
-Identify the previous filing by registration statement number, or the Form or Schedule and the date of its filing.
-1 .)
-Amount Previously Paid: 2 Form, Schedule or Registration Statement No.: 3) Filing Party: 4 Date Filed:
+3 Per unit price or other underlying value of transaction computed pursuant to Exchange Act Rule 0-11: Set forth the amount on which the filing fee is calculated and state how it was determined.

+4 Proposed maximum aggregate value of transaction:

+5 Total fee paid:

+[] F ee paid previously with preliminary materials

+A f neck box if any part of the fee is offset as provided by Exchange of Rule 0-11(a)(2) and identify the filing for which the offsetting see was paid previously.
+Identify the previous filing by registration tatement number, or the Form or Schedule and the date of its filing.

+1 -

+2

+3

+4 Date Filed: